cncf/glossary/content/en/sidecar-container.md

 ## Problem it addresses

-There are scenarios where it is convenient to group [containers](/container/) to deal with problems related to the need to support cross-platform requirements or shared functionality.
+There are scenarios where it is convenient to group [containers](/container/) to deal with cross-platform requirements or shared functionality.
-Problems like logging, monitoring, tracing or [observability](/observability/) in general, and security, traffic management, networking and common configurations applicable to multiple applications.
-These shared functionalities can be implemented independently as services and run on separate containers.
+Such scenarios include [observability](/observability/) topics like logging, monitoring, tracing, but also security, and networking.
+For example, when multiple microservices have their sidecar containers acting as loging agents to collect and forward logs to a log server, or collecting metrics to forward to a monitoring system.

 ## How it helps